Elmwood School - Interview with School Leadership

 The members of the faculty bring a wealth of international experience and perspective.
 As an IB school, Elmwood attracts teachers who appreciate what the IB curriculum offers, and many of them bring experience from teaching in IB settings around the world.
 Whitehouse has taught in Australia and the UK.
 Teresa Marquis, instructional leader of English, arrived at Elmwood from teaching at the British School, an international school in New Delhi, India, and has also taught in Switzerland.
 The list continues from there, including Stephanie Hanratty, director of co-curricular learning (Thailand and Mexico); Nathan Harris, instructional leader of science (United Kingdom); Matt Perreault, director of IT (Italy) and Meagan Enticknap-Smith, deputy head of the Middle and Senior Schools (Vietnam).

-Still, “it’s also about a mindset,” says Enticknap-Smith.
+Still, “It’s also about a mindset,” says Enticknap-Smith.
 “I don’t think that you have to have lived or taught internationally to have that mindset.
-I think that we have cultivated it” through recruitment.
+I think that we have cultivated it” principally through recruitment.
 “We’re looking for someone who is very open minded, who is respectful of different perspectives, who is curious about the world, who has good personal social skills, … [who is] interested in others, being curious, being creative, seeking out inclusion and diversity.”
-Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other, and by inference developing that culture.
+Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other, and further developing that worldly mindset.
 For that reason alone, if Elmwood isn’t the envy of other schools, it certainly should be.

 In our experience, the members of the faculty and staff are all either young or young at heart.
 They are spirited and active.
 We saw a few venturing out for a jog at lunchtime.
 Frances Marchand, who initially came to the school as nurse/counsellor but is now dean of middle school, is often one of them.
 “You have to,” she says, “because self-care is important!”
 Senior School students are also free to venture off campus for runs and walks in the neighbourhood, as long as they’ve signed out at the office.